-Contest problems with solutions 6th Iranian Geometry Olympiad Contest problems with solutions.
+Contest problems with solutions

+6th Iranian Geometry Olympiad Contest problems with solutions.

 This booklet is prepared by Alireza Dadgarnia and Benyamin Ghaseminia.
 Copyright ©Iranian Geometry Olympiad Secretariat 2018-2019.
 All rights reserved.
-The contents of this booklet are to be kept secret until they appear on the official IGO website: igo-official.ir

 Contents

-Elementary Level 2
+Elementary Level 3

-Problems 2
+Problems 3

-Solutions 4
+Solutions 5

-Intermediate Level 12
+Intermediate Level 15

-Problems 12
+Problems 15

-Solutions 13
+Solutions 17

-Advanced Level 24
+Advanced Level 29

-Problems 24
+Problems 29

-Solutions 26
+Solutions 31

 Elementary Level

+Problems

-Problems 1) There is a table in the shape of a 8×5 rectangle with four holes on its corners.
+1) There is a table in the shape of a 8×5 rectangle with four holes on its corners.
 After shooting a ball from points A, B and C on the shown paths, will the ball fall into any of the holes after 6 reflections?
 (The ball reflects with the same angle after contacting the table edges.)

-$(\rightarrow p.4)$ 2) As shown in the figure, there are two rectangles ABCD and PQRD with the same area, and with parallel corresponding edges.
+$(\rightarrow p.5)$ 2) As shown in the figure, there are two rectangles ABCD and PQRD with the same area, and with parallel corresponding edges.
 Let points N, M and T be the midpoints of segments QR, PC and AB, respectively.
 Prove that points N, M and T lie on the same line.

 - 3) There are n > 2 lines on the plane in general position; Meaning any two of them meet, but no three are concurrent.
 All their intersection points are marked, and then all the lines are removed, but the marked points are remained.
 It is not known which marked point belongs to which two lines.
-Is it possible to know which line belongs where, and restore them all? $(\rightarrow p.8)$
+Is it possible to know which line belongs where, and restore them all? $(\rightarrow p.9)$

 - 4) Quadrilateral ABCD is given such that

 $$\angle DAC = \angle CAB = 60^{\circ},$$

 and

 $$AB = BD - AC.$$

 Lines AB and CD intersect each other at point E. Prove that

 $$\angle ADB = 2 \angle BEC.$$

-$(\rightarrow p.9)$
+$(\rightarrow p.10)$

 5) For a convex polygon (i.e. all angles less than 180°) call a diagonal bisector if its bisects both area and perimeter of the polygon.
 What is the maximum number of bisector diagonals for a convex pentagon?

-$(\rightarrow p.10)$
+$(\rightarrow p.11)$

+Solutions

-Solutions 1) There is a table in the shape of a 8×5 rectangle with four holes on its corners.
+1) There is a table in the shape of a 8×5 rectangle with four holes on its corners.
 After shooting a ball from points A, B and C on the shown paths, will the ball fall into any of the holes after 6 reflections?
 (The ball reflects with the same angle after contacting the table edges.)